grethi/CHGInputAccessoryView/README.md

 ### Prepare a UIView or UIViewController

-At first you must prepare a UIView or a UIViewController to become a first responder and to attach an input accessory view.
+At first you must prepare a UIView or a UIViewController to become a first responder and attach an input accessory view.

 Make UIView/UIViewController property inputAccessoryView writeable: